debowin/fray-tracer/README.md

 # Fray Tracer
-Fundamentals of Computer Graphics Project #2 A Fundamental Ray Tracer
+Computer Graphics Project #2 A Fundamental Ray Tracer

 A	simple	ray-tracing	application	capable	of rendering	scenes	consisting	of	spheres	lit	by	point	light	sources.
 Scenes	will be described	in	a	simple,	easy	to	parse	text	specification	file.

 ### FEATURES